 3. Upon completion of the Static phase, the Vaulter simultaneously brings their right leg and left arm down, taking hold on the top of the handle.
 Vaulter supports their weight on their arms, stretches the left leg down and slides softly into the seat astride.

-For Compulsory Tests 1:
+For Compulsory Tests 1: The exercise ends in the bench position

-The exercise ends in the bench position
+The exercise ends in the bench position Reference Scores:

-- ✓ required for Reference Score - -deviation entailing maximum the corresponding Reference Score
+- ✓ required for Reference Score - deviation entailing maximum the corresponding Reference Score